 Business continuity options for databases in an elastic pool

 Pooled databases generally support the same business-continuity features that are available to single databases:

 - Point-in-time restore: Point-in-time restore uses automatic database backups to recover a database in a pool to a specific point in time.
 See Point-in-time restore.

 - Geo-restore: Geo-restore provides the default recovery option when a database is unavailable because of an incident in the region where the database is hosted.
-See Restore a SQL database or fail over to a secondary.
+See Geo-restore.

 - Active geo-replication: For applications that have more aggressive recovery requirements than geo-restore can offer, configure active geo-replication or an auto-failover group.